One month ’til Christmas, people!

 Growing up in Canada, ice skating was an integral part of my childhood.
 My mom is Jamaican and has never skated in her life but she took my brother and me skating anyway.
 She would just walk on the ice with us.
 We went on a school trip to the Scarborough Civic Centre once and I have a very vivid memory of a girl in my class hitting her head on a metal railing so hard she had a lump the size of a golf ball (at least that’s what it looked like when you were 8).

 London has a lot of really amazing places to go for a skate and it’s always fun Christmas thing to do.
 Somerset House is very popular and the rink at the Natural History Museum is beautiful.
 I went on a little date there with my partner last year – it was a lot of fun though I feared for the lives of the children!
 I also went with Tug as part of our Christmas party at the Tower of London – another very fond memory!
 (I must say, two mentions of Tug in one post?
 I think if there’s one thing I miss as a freelancer it’s the social events!).

 4. Christmas Lights Tour

 London loves Christmas lights.
 And you know what?
 It really brings life to the city and makes me less depressed about it getting dark at 4:30 every day.
 Last year I had the chance to take the Christmas Lights Bicycle Tour and it was lovely.
 I learned a lot about the city and saw places in a completely different light…

 5. Christmas Shows

-I’ve had a blast seeing shows in London – I’ve seen the critically acclaimed play Chimerica, I took Tom to see Wicked, and a few weeks ago we had the pleasure of taking a couple friends to see Neville’s Island featuring some famous people only Brits and people into British comedy know.
+I’ve had a blast seeing shows in London – I’ve seen the critically acclaimed play Chimerica, I took my partner to see Wicked, and a few weeks ago we had the pleasure of taking a couple friends to see Neville’s Island featuring some famous people only Brits and people into British comedy know.

 This is the ultimate treat of a Christmas experience!